acbilson/chaos-content/gardens/parenting/todderish.md

     step = 75
     vertical = true
 +++
+This garden is an etymology of the language of my toddlers.

 Todderish, or the language of toddlers, may share words from other tongues, but it remains a stubbornly unique language in any host culture.

 English-influenced Todderish steals several words.
 “No,” “mine,” and “more” being some of the most recognizable.
 Some you may not recognize or may associate with another meaning.